devi-prasad/fast-track-c/readme.md

 in computer science."

 2. Manual memory management is tricky to get right.
-A programmer needs to take extreme care while managing memory allocared on process' heap.
+A programmer needs to take extreme care while managing memory allocated on process' heap.
 If one is not cautious, programs end up using dangling pointers, affecting program's state and behavior in unpredictable ways.